 Mt.
 Ama Dablam (6812m.), one of the most astonishing peaks in the world, falls in the Khumbu region of Nepal.
 An expedition to Ama Dablam is technically demanding as it is all icy and rocky.
 This expedition offers a superb and technical climbing experience.

-We will first make our way up to Island Peak to be acclimatized with the environment at higher altitude before climbing Ama Dablam.
-The usual way to get is from its south- west ridge which offers you to observe the beautiful panorama view of mountains from Ama Dablam.
+We will first make our way up to Island Peak to be acclimatized with the environment at a higher altitude before climbing Ama Dablam.
+The usual way to get is from its south-west ridge which offers you to observe the beautiful panorama view of mountains from Ama Dablam.

-We ascend to the Amadablam via the south western ridge which is the route followed by Bishop (US), Ward (UK), and Gill (NZ) in the first ascent of the mountain.
-And this is considered to be the standard ascent to Amadablam.
-This route offers diverse and sustained climb with reasonable level of difficulties.
+We ascend to the Amadablam via the southwestern ridge which is the route followed by Bishop (US), Ward (UK), and Gill (NZ) in the first ascent of the mountain.
+And this is considered As a standard ascent to Amadablam.
+This route offers a diverse and sustained climb with a reasonable level of difficulties.
 We will set up three camps at strategic points.
-From the summit, out of six highest peaks in the world, five highest peaks are clearly visible which are Mt Lhotse, Mt.
+From the summit, out of six highest peaks in the world, five highest peaks are visible which are Mt Lhotse, Mt.
 Lhotse Shar, Mt.
 Makalu, Mt.
 Cho – Oyu, and Mt.
-Everest, and also close view of Nuptse, Baruntse and Pumari.
+Everest, and also a close view of Nuptse, Baruntse and Pumori.

-Actually, our climb will be moderate up to the Camp 1 but then it gets more challenging up along the narrow granite ridge.
-Our climb will be more technical from Camp 2 and from Camp 3 we skirt around the hanging glacier to the Amadablam to finally scale the summit.
+Our climb will be moderate up to the Camp 1 but then it gets more challenging up along the narrow granite ridge.
+Our climb will be more technical from Camp 2 and we skirt around the hanging glacier from Camp 3 to the Amadablam to scale the summit.
 The last section to the summit involves ice climbing followed by a long steep snow slope.
-Due to the technical nature of the route, that requires 3500 meters of fixed rope and three camps above the base camp.
+Due to the technical nature of the route, it requires 3500 meters of fixed rope and three camps above the base camp.
 Normally the climb is completed in less than four weeks.
-However, we do build in an extra few days in case of unexpected bad weather.
+However, we do build in an extra few days in case of unexpected change in the weather.